keiranrowan/bugle/README.md

 ### Charts

 :warning: This feature is a work in progress.
-Currently only simple bar charts are implemented. :warning:
+Currently only simple bar and line charts are implemented. :warning:

 Bugle can dynamically generate charts based on given data which can be refered to in templates as variables.

+#### Bar Chart

 Below is the chartReport data used to generate the report.

 ##### data/stats.json